 Appointments may now be scheduled for future service at several locations across the state.

 In order to accommodate social distancing protocols, DMV has adopted a new procedure for road skills testing that ensures new drivers demonstrate safe driving skills and allows for social distancing for everyone's health and well-being.
 The approach is modeled from best practices currently in use by motor vehicle agencies in other states and industry leaders.
 So our customers know what to expect before taking the test, we have outlined the basics below.
 We look forward to safely serving you!

 - Schedule an appointment at dmvNOW.com/appt for your road skills test (behind-the-wheel).
 Road skills testing at DMV is available to Virginia residents age 18 and older who have first passed their knowledge exam (computer).
 Those under age 18 must complete a state-approved driver education program.
 For more information, visit https://www.dmv.virginia.gov/drivers/#ed_reqs.asp.

 - Read this guide to familiarize yourself with DMV's new skills testing process for passenger vehicles.
 It gives you an in-depth look at the maneuvers you'll be asked to conduct during your test.
 More information on the motorcycle road skills test is available here.

 - You must provide a vehicle for the test.
+Rental or zip car can only be used if the individual taking the road skills test is listed on the rental agreement as an authorized driver.
 The vehicle must have a valid safety inspection sticker, license plates, registration card, and working brakes, safety belts, horn, lights, turn signals, mirrors and speedometer.